kuhimans/Kmeans-clustering-on-Iris-dataset/README.md

 # Kmeans-clustering-on-Iris-dataset

+Task2: Prediction using Unsupervised ML

-From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually
+Problem Statement: From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually